Tars4815/ponti/README.md

 * **header_title** is by default defining a white bold Georgia text (*color*, *font-weight*, *font-family*) whose position always refers to the div element in which it is contained.

-In the [index.html](https://github.com/labmgf-polimi/ponti/blob/main/index.html) file the previously styled header banner is defined in the body section.
+In the [index.php](https://github.com/labmgf-polimi/ponti/blob/main/index.php) file the previously styled header banner is defined in the body section.
 To change the title to be displayed on the top of the page, simply change the text included within the div *header_title* element.

 ```
 <!-- Defining header with title -->
 	<div id="header_panel">
 		<div id="header_title">
-			Protree Template - Example of a Bridge 3D data exploration
+			PONTI Template - Example of a Bridge 3D data exploration
 		</div>
 	</div>
 ```

-## **Pointcloud integration** ☁
+## Pointcloud integration

 Before proceeding with this step, make sure you have finished the reconstruction processing of the 3D model of the bridge and obtained a point cloud of the structure in .las format.
 Once this product is obtained, you could convert the .las cloud using one of the method described in [this documentation of Potree](https://potree-templates.readthedocs.io/en/latest/pages/potree.html#pointcloud-conversion).